fansongy/UExtend/README.md

     void onConfig(string name, Object obj, object callbackData)	{		Log.fansy.ScreenPrint ("config call back!");		Log.fansy.ScreenPrint (obj.ToString());	}

+## 4.Localize ##
+This model is designed to make muti-language program.We can easily get the text of traget language by follow this step:

+1.set current language

+	Localize.Get().setCurLang(langs[curSelected]);
+2.call func to get the text

+	Localize.Get().getStringByTID("TID_TEST_LANGUAGE_TITLE");

+The text is saved in config file.

+In order to add TID easily, I wrote a python script to manage TID.
+It's named TIDMake which is in the same level with this file.It can add,change TID, and also can export one kind of language for translating. we can add a new TID by calling:

+	python TIDMake.py -a TID_NEW -d "I'm descirbe"

 ## Useful Component #####1.CallSelfMethod ###
 It can call the public function of other componet in same gameObject.It can detect the function in editor,and set the delay time of calling after start().### 2.CurveRotation ###It is an rotating animation component which is controled by curve.